SAP-archive/contextual-ai/tutorials/compiler/README.md

-# XAI Compiler tutorials
+# Contextual AI Compiler tutorials

-XAI follows simple inversion of control (IoC) programming principle to allowing user to customize and create use-case-specific explainability report.
+`contextual-ai` follows simple inversion of control (IoC) programming principle to allowing user to customize and create use-case-specific explainability report.

-This is to increase the modularity of XAI lib and make it easy for extensible.
+This is to increase the modularity of `contextual-ai` lib and make it easy for extensible.

 <span style="font-size:1.5em;font-weight: bold;">Example</span>